Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 ## Mocking `EventHubBufferedProducerClient` and `EventData`

 The following snippet demonstrates how to mock the `EventHubBufferedProducerClient`.
 In this scenario, the failed handler decides to add events to the end of the queue after failing to send.
 A test could then verify that `EnqueueEventAsync` was called to make sure that their failed handler was working as expected.

+A mock of the `EventHubBufferedProducer` client could also be used in the same way as the `EventHubProducerClient` mock in the first scenario in this document, by verifying that `EnqueueEventAsync` or its variations are called with the expected arguments.
+As emphasized throughout this document, testing code that uses the `EventHubBufferedProducer` client should focus on the code written in the actual application, not the functionality of the buffered producer itself.

 ```C# Snippet:EventHubs_Sample11_MockingBufferedProducer
 // Create a mock buffered producer